 - Adjustable Handle Length

 - Can be a bit floppy to use if you’re not used to it

-Next up we have Kolliee with their take on the professional floor squeegee.
+Next up I have Kolliee with their take on the professional floor squeegee.
 This product serves a variety of functions so you really get a lot more than just a squeegee.

 The foam rubber blade is anti-static and non-stick so can be used to remove pet hair or as a floor duster as well as removing water.
 The soft head is safe to use for window cleaning and the long handle adjusts between 95 and 127cm so you can even reach those high up spots.

 The handle is a light aluminium so you don’t need to be super strong to use this as a window squeegee.

 For even more versatility when it comes to those hard to reach places the head attachment has a flexible knuckle joint which is great for getting into tight corners and moving around furniture.
 This can get a bit floppy to use if you’re not used to it as some people have difficulty with this.
 Just apply even pressure to the head as you move it and that should solve this issue.

 The floor squeegee comes with replacement foam blades but you probably won’t be needing them anytime soon.
 The blades hold up very well if used only on flat surfaces.

 3. Best For Garage – The Chemical Hut Red Professional Hard Floor Cleaning Squeegee

 - Heavy Duty Alloy Handle